mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

 `CURRENT_*_VERSION` constant, accepted_at/signed_at timestamptz default now(),
 ip_address, user_agent, created_at.
 Enable RLS on the new table (service-key writes bypass RLS; see Section 7).
 Then document the new table here.

-### PLANNED consent type: Audio Recording / Ambient Documentation

-For the ambient AI scribe (records the visit, transcribes, then deletes audio).
-Scoped but NOT yet built.
-Build it following the pattern above.
-Key decisions already made, do not re-derive:

-- The PROVIDER is solely responsible for obtaining the patient's recording consent, including Washington's all-party consent requirement.
-The platform supplies the tooling only; the BAA's Audio Recording and Ambient Documentation clause allocates this to the Covered Entity.
-- Consent model: a standalone recording-consent form signed ONCE at intake, PLUS a documented verbal confirmation each session.
-Consent is REVOCABLE; a revocation must stop recording for that patient going forward.
-- Audio is transcribed then deleted; no audio retained.
-STT vendor must be under BAA (AWS Transcribe under the existing AWS BAA is the path of least resistance).
-- When built: create `record-recording-consent.js` and a `recording_consents` table (identity column, `consent_version` with a `CURRENT_RECORDING_CONSENT_VERSION` constant, signed_at, ip_address,
-  user_agent, plus a per-session verbal-confirmation log or a revoked_at column as the design requires).
-Add the STT vendor row to MODEL-REGISTRY.md.
-Update this section and the tool classification in Section 1.
-Optional only: a quick counsel wording spot-check on the consent form once drafted; building it does not require counsel sign-off.

----

-## 2A.
-De-identification standard (clinical-content output)

-Applies to any tool that takes clinical content and produces output that is shared, displayed beyond the treating clinician, or sent to an AI model in a form that could carry patient identity (e.g. case presentation generator, anything that turns a real patient encounter into shareable/teaching/aggregated text).

-The agreed standard is layered, do not drop layers:

-1. Safe Harbor: strip the 18 HIPAA Safe Harbor identifiers.
-2. Narrative generalization: generalize free-text specifics that could re-identify even after Safe Harbor (rare-condition + location combos, unusual dates/sequences, employer, distinctive verbatim details).
-Safe Harbor alone is not enough for narrative clinical text.
-3. Refusal: the tool should refuse / flag rather than emit output when content cannot be adequately de-identified.
-4. Member review: the clinician reviews the de-identified output before it leaves the tool.
-Human-in-the-loop is part of the standard, not optional polish.

-UNDECIDED (do not assume): expert-determination de-identification (a formal statistical determination by a qualified expert) is NOT currently part of the standard and may never be.
-It is under consideration only, leaning against, because it adds time and cost and is not necessarily needed given the layered approach above.
-Do not build toward an expert-determination requirement unless that decision is explicitly made and recorded here.

-STANDING RULE: revisit this standard whenever an algorithm/output is REUSED for a new purpose (especially anything aggregating across patients or feeding model development).
-Reuse is the trigger to re-check adequacy.

 ---